Get started with HTML and the DOM

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="utf-8"> <meta http-equiv="X-UA-Compatible" content="IE=edge"> <meta name="viewport" content="width=device-width, initial-scale=1"> </head> <body> <header> <p>Welcome to my site!</p> </header> <nav> <ul> <li><a href="/">Home</a></li> <li><a href="/contact.html">Contact</a></li> </ul> </nav> <main> <h1>About Me</h1> <p>I am learning web development.
 Recent accomplishments:</p> <ul> <li>Learned how to set up my code in Glitch.</li> <li>Added content to my HTML.</li> <li>Learned how to use Microsoft Edge DevTools to experiment with content changes.</li> <li>Learned the difference between HTML and the DOM.</li> </ul> </main> </body> </html>

-Go back to the editor tab and replace the contents of your
+Go back to the editor tab and replace the content of your

-- Check out a course like Introduction to Web Development to get more hands-on web development experience.
+Check out a course such as Introduction to Web Development, to gain additional hands-on experience with web development.